aboldguess/FatBit/README.md

 FatBit Web replaces the old PyQt desktop application with a more accessible web interface.

+The legacy GUI (`FatBit.py`) now supports loading exported data directly from ZIP archives.
+Use **Load JSON/ZIP Files** and select your Fitbit export to import all contained JSON entries automatically.

 ## Hosting on Raspberry Pi

 A helper script `rpi_server.py` is provided to simplify running the web app on a Raspberry Pi.
 Specify the desired port as an argument: